NMSU-CS-CS371/software-development-semester-project-group-2/README.md

 # BetterNMSUMaps by The Brainy Bunch
-software-development-semester-project-group-2
+Project file: software-development-semester-project-group-2

-# Welcome to the readme for Better NMSU Map's
+Welcome to the readme for Better NMSU Map's

 This will use GitHub Pages for publishing, and testing, TheBrainyBunch requests github pages publishing once files have been added